Why a Union?

 By joining together in a union, working women and men bring strength to relationships with their employers.
 Without a union, individual employees must accept pay, benefits and working conditions that an employer offers.
 Any term of your employment will be at the sole discretion of your employer.
 You may be paid less or have lesser benefits than someone in the exact same position as you.
 This is not the case when you are a part of a union.

 It is because of unions that workers basic rights are met.
-Without unions there would no such thing as overtime pay, sick leave, or mandated safe working conditions.
+Without unions, there would be no such thing as overtime pay, sick leave, or mandated safe working conditions.